elhazen/EcoCast-SciAdv/README.md

 **6_plot_EcoCast.R** - Runs and plots EcoCast for all species.

-EcoCast information page (tool and product) will be available at: COMING SOON.
+EcoCast information page (tool and product) will be available at: http://coastwatch.pfeg.noaa.gov/ecocast

 Operationalization built by Heather Welch, for the daily running of EcoCast, is available at: https://github.com/HeatherWelch/EcoCast_Operationalization